MeltanoLabs/tap-linkedin-ads/README.md

 ### SDK X-Restli-Protocol Limitation

 The creatives endpoint requires X-Restli-Protocol to be set to 2.0.0.
 The request URL for tap-linkedin uses ‘()’, which are typically encoded in a request URL, but are not when the X-Restli-Protocol is 2.0.0.
-However, singer-idk does not have any handling for reduced encoding yet, so a request to the creatives endpoint using the tap is currently not possible.
+However, the SDK does not have any handling for reduced encoding yet, so a request to the creatives endpoint using the tap is currently not possible.
 When the SDK is updated to handle X-Restli-Protocol is 2.0.0, then requests to the creatives endpoint using tap-linkedin will be possible.